 [17035]A non-AP STA transmitting an HE TB PPDU in response to a Trigger frame shall set the TXVECTOR parameters as follows:

-The NUM_STS parameter is set to the number of space-time streams indicated by the Number Of Spatial Streams subfield of the SS Allocation field of the User Info field and STBC field in the Common Info field of the Trigger frame.
+The NUM_STS parameter is set to the number of space-time streams indicated by the Number Of Spatial Streams subfield of the SS Allocation field of the User Info field and UL STBC field in the Common Info field of the Trigger frame.

-The STBC parameter is set to the value indicated by the STBC subfield of the Common Info field of the Trigger frame.
+The STBC parameter is set to the value indicated by the UL STBC subfield of the Common Info field of the Trigger frame.

 TGax Editor: There are no CIDs associated with the following updates.
 A new sub-section is added under 27.5.3.3 to capture all the conditions under which a non-AP may not respond to a TF that solicited a TB PPDU from the STA.